Submissions

 • The text must be uploaded without formatting, with simple line spacing, justified paragraphs and Arial 10 font for the main text and titles and Arial 8 for the footnotes, leaving a line between paragraphs and a full stop at the end of each paragraph.
 All illustrations, figures and tables should be placed in the text where they belong and not at the end of the text.

-• When submitting to a section of the Journal subject to peer review, the following instructions must be followed: Ensure blind review
+• When submitting a proposal to a section of the Journal subject to peer review, the instructions provided by the submission system to ensure a blind review must be followed

 • Research projects, financing sources and acknowledgements relating to the articles must be expressly stated in the metadata_support agencies section when submitting via the OJS platform.